The new Netgear Orbi RBKE960 series — currently available as a 3-pack Orbi RBKE963 — is a nice and large box of mixed feelings.

 Why not get an additional 6GHz band instead, you might wonder?
 That’s because there’s no point in doing so.

 As its nature, the 6GHz band is clean but short in range — it’s excellent for nearby clients but terrible for those farther away or behind a wall.
 This band has the same bandwidth as the 5GHz, just without interference and regulation constraints — it doesn’t need to use DFS channels at all.

 The point is, the 6GHz generally doesn’t work well as the backhaul, but it doesn’t have issues with bandwidth or stability, either.
 Consequently, there’s no need to get an additional band for it.

-So far, the 5GHz has remained the best band for the job of linking hardware units together, thanks to the balanced combo of high bandwidth and long range.
-That’s especially true in the Orbi family, where the additional 5GHz band only works as the dedicated backhaul.
+In wireless mesh, so far, the 5GHz has remained the best band for the job of linking hardware units together, thanks to the balanced combo of high bandwidth and long range.

 |Hardware||Netgear Orbi RBKE960 Series||Netgear Orbi RBK850 Series|

 |Model||RBKE963: 3-pack (white)|

 RBKE963B: 3-pack (black)